 “Dogs descended from wolves and were in dens, and so they still like den-like environments,” she says.
 “So giving them that smaller space eliminates anything sneaking up on them.
 If they’re in an enclosed space where they are comfortable and familiar, that’s going to be more soothing to them.”

 If your dog can’t hear the thunder or see the lighting, they’ll be less stressed.
 In addition to providing a safe space that’s dark and covered, provide background noise to reduce stimulation.
 Like humans, dogs feel uneasy when they unexpectedly hear a loud sound, and having background noise helps.

 “You can play white noise — or classical music is especially calming to dogs,” Miller says.
 “Talking in a soothing manner, and, if your dog likes it, pet them in long, calming strokes.”

-3. Soothe Your Dog with Toys and Puzzles
+3. Soothe Your Dog with Toys, Treats, and More

 Chewing and puzzle toys can also help your dog during a thunderstorm.

 “If your dog gets destructive, chewing and licking are self-soothing behaviors,” Miller says.
 “If your dog naturally tends to do those things when they’re upset, giving them positive outlets for that can be really helpful.”

 She suggests buying toys that help with chewing or licking like the Lickimat.
 You can smear the mat with peanut butter, cream cheese, soft bananas, etc. and dogs have to work to get the food off it.